Interstate 376 Pennsylvania

 Discussions on extending Interstate 376 dated back to at least 1994, when officials toured the route.6 On July 10, 2003, a bill was introduced to the U.S. House of Representatives, HR 2695 IH that would legislatively convert Pennsylvania 60 into Interstate 376.
 The text of the bill, reads:

-Note that this bill as written would have created an overlap between Interstates 279 and 376 along the Parkway West and that almost all of Pennsylvania 60 would become part of Interstate 376 (along with portions of U.S. 22-30 and U.S. 422 near New Castle).
-By adding this mileage, Interstate 376 would nearly triple in size, and intersect its parent (Interstate 76 / Pennsylvania Turnpike) twice.
+As this bill as written, an overlap would be created between I-279 and I-376 along the Parkway West and that almost all of Pennsylvania Route 60 would become part of Interstate 376, along with portions of U.S. 22-30 and U.S. 422 near New Castle.
+By adding this mileage, Interstate 376 would nearly triple in length, and intersect its parent (I-76 / Pennsylvania Turnpike) twice.

-As of May 2004, it appeared that while the entire proposed Interstate 376 corridor could use upgrades to modern standards, the Federal Highway Administration (FHWA) may not require PennDOT to spend the millions of dollars necessary to bring the road to modern engineering standards.
-An engineer with the FHWA indicated that all of those upgrades may not be necessary.
-FHWA was interested in seeing minimal improvements that would make the corridor safer.
-As such, the project would be much less expensive than originally considered, and Interstate 376 could have been fully signed by as soon as 2007.7
+As of May 2004, it appeared that while the entire proposed corridor for I-376 could use upgrades, the Federal Highway Administration (FHWA) might not require PennDOT to spend the millions of dollars necessary to bring the road to modern engineering standards.
+FHWA engineers advocated for at least minimal improvements to make the corridor safer.
+As a result, needed construction would be much less expensive than originally considered, and Interstate 376 could have been fully signed by as soon as 2007.7

 - Category 1 — improvement of several sub-standard features of the 90-mile corridor, including guide-rail and median barriers, sign and lighting placements, and right-of-way fences.
 Cost: $21.8 million.